RashiChauhan67/Maternal-Health-Risk-Predictor/README.md

 1. Enter the patient's demographic and health data.
 2. Click the "Predict" button to receive a risk assessment.
-3. Explore additional information and educational resources.
+3. Explore additional information about the dataset.

-**Disclaimer:** While the model's training accuracy is 95%, it may produce incorrect predictions during real-time use.
-Always consult with healthcare professionals for accurate assessments and advice.
+<font color="red">**Disclaimer:** While the model's training accuracy is 95%, it may produce incorrect predictions during real-time use.
+Always consult with healthcare professionals for accurate assessments and advice.</font>

 ## Contributions